Nikon Nikkor 50mm f/1.4 AI-S and Nikon Zf

 A Review of the Nikon Nikkor 50mm f/1.4 AI-S on the Nikon Zf

 With its retro styling, the Nikon Zf almost begs to be used with older lenses.
-Lenses that are equipped with an aperture ring where you rely on manual focusing.
-The Zf is a modern camera that will do equally as well with Nikon's expansive line of autofocus Z-mount lenses but this is not the main reason why I was drawn to it in the first place.
+Lenses that are equipped with an aperture ring, where you rely on manual focusing.
+The Zf is a modern camera that will perform equally well with Nikon's expansive line of autofocus Z-mount lenses, but this is not the main reason I was drawn to it in the first place.

-Having used many of Nikon’s SLR film cameras in the past such as the Nikon FM2 or Nikon F3, I bought a Nikkor 50mm f/1.4 AI-S a few years ago and lately, I have been using it more and more with my modern mirrorless cameras.
+Having used many of Nikon’s SLR film cameras in the past, such as the Nikon FM2 and Nikon F3, I bought a Nikkor 50mm f/1.4 AI-S a few years ago.
+Lately, I have been using it more and more with my modern mirrorless cameras.

 Specs and Handling

-This paragraph was also posted in my review of the Nikkor 50mm f/1.4 AI-S when used with film cameras it but also applies here.
+This paragraph was also posted in my review of the Nikkor 50mm f/1.4 AI-S, when used with film cameras, but also applies here.

-Even though the Nikkor 50mm f/1.4 AI-S dates back to 1981 you were able to purchase it brand new up until recently.
+Even though the Nikkor 50mm f/1.4 AI-S dates back to 1981, you could purchase it brand new up until recently.

-I bought my copy of the Nikkor 50mm f/1.4 AI-S on the local buy and sell market for $120.00 and it offers terrific value for the money spent.
+I bought my copy of the Nikkor 50mm f/1.4 AI-S on the local buy-and-sell market for $120.00, and it offers terrific value for the money.

 The lens is also widely available on eBay and often bundled with Nikon SLR cameras.
 It has been a very popular choice for Nikon cameras for decades, hence the supply is quite good.